ypyp-pprn-mnmn/ff3_hack/docs/guidelines.md

 For most part, the code should have javascript-like syntax.
 Each function (or routine, whatever you call it) documentation consists of 3 sections of description.
-Those 3 sections should be marked up with Markdown, so that it gets more pretty if it is rendered as html, without sacrificing readability of the raw text.
+Those 3 sections are encouraged to be marked up with Markdown, so that it gets more pretty if it is rendered as html, without sacrificing readability of the raw text.